inkyblackness/ss-specs/conventions.md

 ## Conventions

 ### 1. Content
-Information in these documents MUST be verifiable, or have been verified (e.g. through testing) to be included.
+Information in these documents MUST be verifiable, or have been verified (e.g. through testing or cross-reference to original code) to be included.
 Assumptions, contradictions, discussions and the like MUST be handled through the [issue](https://github.com/inkyblackness/ss-specs/issues) system.

 In general, changes to the documents SHOULD be introduced by linking commits to corresponding issues.
 This way, issues can be used as reference material for verification.